PTES vs. OWASP: Penetration Testing Frameworks

 Conclusion

-For penetration testing, the OWASP and PTES Testing Guides both offer insightful information and useful techniques.
-Web application security is highlighted in the OWASP Testing Guide.
-It offers a methodical way to test common vulnerabilities.
-However, PTES offers a more thorough and adaptable framework for carrying out extensive penetration testing across industries.
+The OWASP and the PTES Testing Guides are very valuable in terms of penetration testing.
+They have most of what a Software Testing Services company would need to augment its testing procedures.
+Web application security is highlighted in the OWASP Testing Guide, offering a methodical way to test common vulnerabilities.
+However, PTES provides a more thorough and adaptable framework for carrying out extensive penetration testing across industries.

-Ultimately Your unique penetration testing requirements will determine which of these frameworks is best for you.
-For web-centric testing, the OWASP Test Guide is a useful tool, however testers seeking a more flexible method may choose to use the PTES.
-Which framework you select is irrelevant.
-Today, there are two effective ways to guarantee the security of systems and networks: Changing threat landscape.
+Ultimately, your unique penetration testing requirements will determine which of these frameworks is best for you.
+For web-centric testing, the OWASP Test Guide is a useful tool; however, testers seeking a more flexible method may prefer PTES.
+Which framework you select is irrelevant—both are effective ways to guarantee the security of systems and networks in today’s changing threat landscape.

 About Author